 3.4.1.6.2 Market Research Analysis and Surveys.
 Quarterly, the CNA shall provide an analysis of the market research and/or surveys conducted related to the AbilityOne Program.
 Market research includes primary and secondary research.
 The CNA shall conduct awareness, understanding and/or customer and satisfaction surveys.
 Survey audiences include, but are not limited to, federal customers, NPAs, and/or AbilityOne employees.
 AbilityOne Program-related surveys will be conducted in consultation with the Commission to support Commission communication initiatives and measurements.
 The CNA shall provide both notice to the Commission and an opportunity to review survey questions and methodologies at least thirty (30) days before any AbilityOne program-related survey is conducted.
-The CNA shall provide the Commission with all AbilityOne Program-related survey results, including analysis of raw data no later than thirty (30) days after the survey results are available.
+The CNA shall provide the Commission with all AbilityOne Program-related survey results and analysis no later than thirty (30) days after the survey results are available.
 Quarterly, the CNA shall provide an analysis of the market research and surveys conducted related to the AbilityOne Program.

-- 3.4.1.7 Strategic Communications Focus Areas.
-Within the scope of Strategic Communications, focus areas include, but are not limited to, the following to the extent that they are directly related to the Program: - 1.
-All communications activities including public relations, as well as tools that support general education of federal customers;
+3.4.1.7 Strategic Communications Focus Areas.
+Within the scope of Strategic Communications, focus areas include, but are not limited to, the following to the extent that they are directly related to the Program:

-- 2. Marketing and positioning of the AbilityOne Program, at the high level, including price, product/message, promotion, and placement; - 3.
-Inventory of products and services, including a portfolio of solutions, how to position them, and geography/reach; - 4.
-Reputation management and relationship management, including supporting tools; - 5.
-Research that is informing and directional; - 6.
-Industry analysis; and - 7.
-Tracking, reporting and, as needed, analyzing the status and progress of issues including key legislative, regulatory, association and other government affairs actions, activities, proposals, processes and programs on both the state and federal level that have implications for the AbilityOne Program.
-Government Affairs and Public Policy reporting should encompass, as needed and as appropriate, all branches of government executive, legislative and judicial. - 8.
-Within this Section, where the Commission specifically requests support from the CNA in a performance work statement, it shall be understood that the Commission will direct that support unless otherwise agreed by the parties.
+- 3.4.1.7.1 All communications activities including public relations, as well as tools that support general education of federal customers; - 3.4.1.7.2 Marketing and positioning of the AbilityOne Program, at the high level, including price, product/message, promotion, and placement; - 3.4.1.7.3 Inventory of products and services, including a portfolio of solutions, how to position them, and geography/reach; - 3.4.1.7.4 Reputation management and relationship management, including supporting tools; - 3.4.1.7.5 Research that is informing and directional; - 3.4.1.7.6 Industry analysis; and - 3.4.1.7.7 Tracking, reporting and, as needed, analyzing the status and progress of issues including key legislative, regulatory, association and other government affairs actions, activities, proposals, processes and programs on both the state and federal level that have implications for the AbilityOne Program.
+Government Affairs and Public Policy reporting should encompass, as needed and as appropriate, all branches of government executive, legislative and judicial. - 3.4.1.7.8 Within this Section, where the Commission specifically requests support from the CNA in a performance work statement, it shall be understood that the Commission will direct that support unless otherwise agreed by the parties.